Hunters Point Power Plant Closure and Cleanup

 Area-By-Area Update and Upcoming Activities:

-Below is an area-by-area update of the work that was has been completed by the end of 2011 and a brief summary of 2012 activities.
+Below is an area-by-area update of the work that was has been completed to-date and a brief summary of recent activities.

 Area A (see site map below)